JuliaLang/julia/doc/stdlib/base.rst

    The associativity of the reduction is implementation-dependent.
 This means that you can't use non-associative operations like ``-`` because it is undefined whether ``reduce(-,[1,2,3])`` should be evaluated as ``(1-2)-3`` or ``1-(2-3)``.
-This is because it is trivial to implement a loop to ensure the right associativity and there are good reasons to use a different grouping.
+Use ``foldl`` or ``foldr`` instead for guaranteed left or right associativity.

-   Some operations accumulate error, and paralellism will also be easier if the reduction can be excecuted in groups.
+   Some operations accumulate error, and parallelism will also be easier if the reduction can be executed in groups.
 Future versions of Julia might change the algorithm.
-Note that the elements are not reordered if you use a ordered collection.
+Note that the elements are not reordered if you use an ordered collection.

+.. function:: foldl(op, v0, itr)

+   Like ``reduce``, but with guaranteed left associativity.

+.. function:: foldr(op, v0, itr)

+   Like ``reduce``, but with guaranteed right associativity.

 .. function:: maximum(itr)